Prosperity

-Prosperity is the flourishing, thriving, good fortune and successful social status.
+Prosperity is the state of flourishing, thriving, good fortune and successful social status.
 Prosperity often produces profuse wealth including other factors which can be profusely wealthy in all degrees, such as happiness and health.

 Competing notions of prosperity

 Economic notions of prosperity often compete or interact negatively with health, happiness, or spiritual notions of prosperity.
 For example, longer hours of work might result in an increase in certain measures of economic prosperity, but at the expense of driving people away from their preferences for shorter work hours.
 In Buddhism, prosperity is viewed with an emphasis on collectivism and spirituality.
 This perspective can be at odds with capitalistic notions of prosperity, due to the latter's association with greed.
 Data from social surveys show that an increase in income does not result in a lasting increase in happiness; one proposed explanation to this is due to hedonic adaptation and social comparison, and a failure to anticipate these factors, resulting in people not allocating enough energy to non-financial goals such as family life and health.

 The World Bank's "Voices of the Poor", based on research with over 20,000 poor people in 23 countries, identifies a range of factors which poor people identify as part of poverty.
 These include abuse by those in power, disempowering institutions, excluded locations, gender relationships, lack of security, limited capabilities, physical limitations, precarious livelihoods, problems in social relationships, weak community organizations and discrimination.